 Com 240.
 Survey of Mass Media.
-Survey of functions, operations, responsibilities and influences of various mass communication media with major emphasis on broadcasting.
+Survey of functions, operations, responsibilities, and influences of various mass communication media with major emphasis on broadcasting.
 Directed toward the consumer and critic of mass media in American culture.
-Prerequisite: Freshman or sophomore standing.

 Com 242.
 Visual Communication.
-Introduction to the fundamental concepts and principles of audio and video message design.
-Emphasis on development of visual literacy, understanding of theories of visual perceptions and critical analysis of media messages.
+Introduction to the fundamental concepts and principles of visual message design.
+Emphasis on development of visual literacy, understanding of theories of visual perceptions, and critical analysis of media messages.
+Lecture and laboratory.